 Have dinner in Annenberg Dining Hall.

 - At the end of your campus tour, proctors will accompany you to dinner at Annenberg Dining Hall.

 Attend your residential orientation.

 - Proctors will hold a mandatory evening floor meeting to go over important policies and fun events planned for the program.
-Meet in your House dining hall at 8 pm.
+Meet in front of your proctor's door at 8 pm.

 What if I arrive late because my flight is delayed?

-- Travel to campus should be scheduled so that you can check in Sunday between noon and 2:30 pm.
+- Travel to campus should be scheduled so that you can check in Sunday between 1 and 3 pm.